MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 ms.localizationpriority: medium
 ---

-# Component Firmware Update (CFU) inbox driver INF
+# Component Firmware Update (CFU) inbox HIDSYS driver INF

 Component Firmware Update (CFU) allows OEMs and IHVs to seamlessly and securely update firmware for components connected through interconnect buses such as USB, Bluetooth, I<sup>2</sup>C, and so on.
-As part of the open-source effort, we are sharing a CFU protocol specification, a sample CFU inbox driver INF file, and firmware sample code to allow device manufacturers to push firmware updates over Windows Update.
+As part of the open-source effort, we are sharing a CFU protocol specification, a sample CFU inbox HIDSYS driver INF file for the inbox driver (HidSys.dll), and firmware sample code to allow device manufacturers to push firmware updates over Windows Update.

 ## Contents